bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/introduction.md

 ## Prerequisites

-This tutorial assumes that you have experience using a text editor and a terminal app.

 To successfully complete this tutorial, you will need the following:

+* Experience using a text editor and a terminal app
 * Experience with [Node.js](https://nodejs.org/en/), [JavaScript](https://www.javascript.com/), and [React](https://www.javascript.com/)
 * Experience using [npm](https://www.npmjs.com/)
 * [Store / Dev Sandbox](https://www.bigcommerce.com/essentials/free-trial/) (required to develop and test apps)